-A range of amendments have been made to family assistanc e& child support legislation since the Parliamentary Inquiry into the child support scheme.
-Understand the changes in detail and get all your questions asked.
+A range of amendments have been made to family assistance & child support legislation since the Parliamentary Inquiry into the child support scheme.
+Understand the changes in detail and get all your questions answered.

 |Venue:||Law Society Northern Territory, Level 3, 9 Cavenagh Street, Darwin|